ansible/awx/docs/docsite/rst/userguide/job_templates.rst

   Providing values on one tab, and going back to a previous tab, and then continuing on to the next tab will result in having to re-provide values on the rest of the tabs.
 Make sure you fill in the tabs in the order the prompts appear to avoid this.

-Along with any extra variables set in the job template and survey, |at| automatically adds the following variables to the job environment.
+Along with any extra variables set in the job template and survey, AWX automatically adds the following variables to the job environment.
 Also note, ``awx_``* variables are defined by the system and cannot be overridden.
 Variables about the job context, like ``awx_job_template_name`` are not affected if they are set in ``extra_vars``.

 - ``awx_job_id``: The Job ID for this job run
 - ``awx_job_launch_type``: The description to indicate how the job was started: